aviguptatx/avig/content/posts/website-setup.md

     Follow [this tutorial](https://developers.cloudflare.com/pages/configuration/git-integration/github-integration/) to integrate a Cloudflare Pages deployment with the GitHub repository you created in the previous step.
 When configuring the deployment, you should have the option to select `Hugo` as your build preset.
 If not, manually set the build command to `hugo` and the build output directory to `/public`.

 That's it!
 Making changes is as simple as creating new markdown files and pushing to GitHub -- Cloudfare Pages will automatically update the site within ~20s of pushing to GitHub.

+[^1]: I chose Cloudflare Pages as I already use it to deploy my [crossword leaderboard](https://crosselo.avigupta.workers.dev/), and I like that it provides clean domain names (`*.pages.dev`) for free.